awslabs/graphstorm/docs/source/api/references/graphstorm.trainer.rst

 graphstorm.trainer
 =====================

-    GraphStorm Trainers assemble the distributed training pipeline for different tasks, e.g., node classification and link prediction.
+    GraphStorm training modules assemble the distributed training pipeline for different tasks, e.g., node classification and link prediction.

-    If possible, users should always use these Trainers to avoid handling the complexities involved with the distributed data processing and model training.
+    If possible, users should always use these GraphStorm training modules to avoid handling the complexities involved with the distributed data processing and model training.

 .. currentmodule:: graphstorm.trainer